philwild/infosecdocs/docs/README.md

 ##Concepts and definitions

 The InfoSec app relies on accelerated data models and the Common Information model (CIM) to provide a consistent and normalised view into the event data that you'll bring into Splunk.
-Understanding how to configure and use the CIM and data models also requires an understanding of indexes, sourcetypes, sources, fields, eventtypes, tags, macros and a few other concepts.
+Understanding how to configure and use the CIM and data models may require an understanding of indexes, source types, sources, fields, event types, tags, macros and a few other concepts, depending on the data sources that you are feeding into Splunk.

 Splunk provides a [Splexicon](https://docs.splunk.com/Splexicon), which is a glossary of technical terminology that is specific to Splunk software.
-Definitions include links to related information in the Splunk documentation.
+Definitions within the Splexicon include links to related information in the Splunk documentation.

+A high-level overview of some of some of this terminology is provided below to assist with understanding how to configure and troubleshoot the installation of the InfoSec app.
+If you are familiar with these Splunk concepts, skip to [Configuration](##Configuration).

+###Kowledge Objects

+A knowledge object is a user-defined entity that enriches the existing event data within Splunk.
+Knowledge objects include saved searches, event types, tags, field extractions, lookups, reports, alerts, data models and workflow actions.
+The term knowledge object refers to these objects within Splunk's language and documentation.
+Further information can be found [here](https://docs.splunk.com/Splexicon:Knowledgeobject).

+Splunk's documentation will also refer to a knowledge manager, who is someone with administrative, or power user, privileges who can share and manage the permissions of knowledge objects.

 ###Common Information Model (CIM)